Body Dismorphic Disorder (BDD) or dysmorphophobia affects about 1.7% to 2.4% of the population, this is about 1 in 50 people .

 Body Dysmorphia Treatment

-Assessment for BDD is the first step in body dysmorphia treatment.
+Addressing how to help someone with body dysmorphia starts with an assessment for BDD.
+It is the first step in body dysmorphia treatment.
 Utilization of a screening tool such as the BDD Questionnaire may aid in detection in a variety of settings including psychiatric, general medicine, cosmetic procedures, etc. .